The proposed East West Rail route can be broken down into three sections; Western, Central and Eastern.

 Oxford to Bicester Village has been significantly upgraded by Chiltern Railways and Network Rail as part of the scheme to introduce a new service between Oxford, Bicester and London Marylebone.
 This project was being delivered as Phase 1 of the overall East West Rail project and includes the additional infrastructure required for East West Rail train services.
 Chiltern Railways began services from Oxford to London Marylebone via Bicester on 12th December 2016.

 Phase 2 of the Western Section covers the route from Bicester Village to Bedford (due open in 2023), and Milton Keynes to Aylesbury (due open in 2024).

 The line East of Bicester to Claydon Junction that is currently only used by freight trains will be upgraded for fast passenger services.

 The section of rail track between Claydon Junction and Bletchley has been out of use and ‘mothballed’ since the early-1990s and will be rebuilt.
 A new station will be provided at Winslow.

 Train services on the East West Rail line will then follow the existing Marston Vale Line from Bletchley to Bedford.
 New high-level platforms will be provided at Bletchley, which connects with West Coast Main Line, allowing East West Rail trains to run to Milton Keynes.

-The Central section of East West Rail will extend the Western Section of East West Rail east of Bedford to Cambridge.
+The Central Section of East West Rail will extend the Western Section of East West Rail to Cambridge.
 Within the overall scheme, this is the most difficult and costly part of the route to reinstate as the former railway has been dismantled and the land disposed of.

 The line was closed in the 1960s.
 Many bridges have either been removed or are in a poor state of repair and the Bedford bypass severs the line.